opendevshop/devshop/docs/deployment-hooks.md

 Create a file with the format below to give your developers more control over what happens when new code is deployed.

+You must enable to "DevShop .Hooks" module to get this functionality.

+It will be enabled by default in the next release.

 ```
 # Fires after an environment is installed.
 install: |